oslocurrency/oslo-wallet-server/README.md

-# Natrium (NANO) and Kalium (BANANO) Wallet Server
+# Oslium (OSLO) Wallet Server

-## What is Natrium, Kalium, NANO, BANANO?
+## What is Oslium, OSLO?

-Natrium and Kalium are mobile wallets written with Flutter.
-NANO and BANANO are cryptocurrencies.
+Oslium is a mobile wallet written with Flutter.
+OSLO is a cryptocurrency.

 | Link | Description |
 | :----- | :------ |